Thursday, December 5, 2013

 Quit horsing around and evacuate!

 It's Sunday, July 7, 2013, and we're in Shipshewana, Indiana.
 You might be wondering what we are doing in a very small northern-Indiana town 42 miles east of South Bend.
 Originally, we planned to go through Middlebury, Indiana on our way to South Dakota because the Jayco factory is there.
 Jayco is the brand of our 5th wheel RV, and we wanted to visit the factory to see how RVs like ours are made.
 (This part of Indiana, including Elkhart just to the west, is the RV manufacturing heartland of America.)
 In addition to taking a Jayco factory tour, we wanted to give our RV a maintenance spa day at its place of birth.
 Factory service is booked through August, so the folks at Jayco referred us to an RV service guy in Shipshewana, which is six miles east of Middlebury.
-Little did we know that Shipshewana, which has a significant Amish and Mennonite presence, is also home of a nationally-know flea market!
+Little did we know that Shipshewana, which has a significant Amish and Mennonite presence, is also home of a nationally-known flea market!
 We are in an RV park located adjacent to the flea market.
 (We'll be going to the flea market this Wednesday.)
 So far, we've heard more clip-clopping of horses as they pull wagons on the road than we've heard motorized traffic.
 (There are wide shoulders on the local roads for horse and buggy traffic, which make nice bike paths as long as one navigates the horse dropping obstacle courses carefully!)

 We arrived in Shipshewana yesterday from Frankfort, Kentucky, a day ahead of our planned arrival.
 Why a day early?
 I'll get to that later in this blog entry.
 (Hint: Think rain... lots and lots of it!)